isomerpages/sp-5gacademy/resources/events/_posts/2022-09-05-post-Thu 13 Oct: 5G Learning Festival.md

 The event will see key presentations from PSA Singapore’s Assistant Vice President (Network Infrastructure), **Mr Klenn Chong** and BHG Singapore’s Head of Finance, **Mr Wilson Cheng**.

 This will be followed by two discussion panels, “Accelerating 5G economy with 5G Workforce” and “How Emerging Technologies Change The Future of Work Panel Discussion”.
-These discussion panels will be moderated by Dell Technologies’  Vice President & Managing Director Singapore, **Mr Andy Sim** and Microsoft’s Chief Technology & Security Officer Singapore, **Mr Richard Koh**.
+These discussion panels will be moderated by Dell Technologies’  Vice President &amp; Managing Director Singapore, **Mr Andy Sim** and Microsoft’s Chief Technology &amp; Security Officer Singapore, **Mr Richard Koh**.

 # Details
 **DATE: 13 OCTOBER 2022** <br>
 **TIME: 9.00 am - 4.00 pm** <br>

-You may find a detailed agenda on the website: [www.5glearningfestival.com](https://www.5glearningfestival.com/)

 ***(Thank you for your interest.
 This event  is now over.)***